abrazisaeid/Registry_GPIO_Zynq7020/README.md

 In this Project, I elaborate that how you can get the amount of any Pin in Any bank of Xilinx registry.

-for more further please don't hesitate to contact me.
+for further information or any question please don't hesitate to contact me.

 Saeid Safari Abrazi